trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 Using naming, the operation may then contain several representers.

 {{  "representer_test.rb:full" | tsnippet }}

+Note that you don't even have to hook those representers into the operation class - this is a convention for structuring.

 An exemplary controller method to handle both outcomes could look like the following snippet.